-Amendments must be submitted to and approved by the Personnel Office prior to being implemented.
+Amendments must be submitted to and approved by the Office of Human Resources prior to being implemented.
 Approved amendments should be documented on the form below, and signed and dated by the administrator prior to distribution of this manual to employees.